Pitcher Plant Care Guide: Water, Soil & Feeding Tips

 If your Nepenthes is growing leaves but failing to form pitchers on the tendrils, it is not getting enough light.
 They require very bright, indirect light to have the energy to produce pitchers.
 Hang them near an East or South-facing window, protected from harsh midday sun by a sheer curtain.

+Carnivorous plants for gnats and flies are increasingly popular among indoor gardeners — the Pitcher Plant passively traps and digests them without any effort on your part.
+If your home has the occasional gnat or fly, the plant will feed itself naturally.
+If you want to boost growth in a bug-free home, drop a single freeze-dried bloodworm (sold as fish food) into one or two pitchers once a month.
 Never add fertilizer to the soil.
-If your house has the occasional gnat or fly, the plant will feed itself.
-If you want to boost growth in a bug-free home, drop a single freeze-dried bloodworm (sold as fish food) into one or two pitchers once a month.

 Recommended next actions